gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 "No, wait!"
 Gumption shook off her grip on his sleeve.
-"We have to take care of it."
+"We gotta take care of it."

 "Take *care* of it!?"
 Maddy realized she was panting.